-ART 100 Art at the Holter Museum 1-3 Cr.
+ART 100 Art at the Holter Museum

-An opportunity to participate in art classes and workshops at the Holter Museum for elective college credit (pass/fail only).
+This class is an opportunity to participate in art classes and workshops at the Holter Museum for elective college credit (pass/fail only).
 Students are required to obtain approval from the supervising art faculty before enrolling.
 All museum tuition costs and other expenses are the student's responsibility.
-Fall and Spring semesters.
+Both semesters.